Yogoda/ZoneLoadingSystem/README.md

+Disclaimer: This was for Godot 3 and is not maintained anymore

 # Zone Loading System

 This template shows you how your game can automatically load/unload zones according to your player position.
 By implementing this template in your game you can have a seamless world as big as needed, without loading screens.